What are the Olympic Hymn lyrics, and who composed the 1896 choral cantata?

-The official anthem of the Olympics is heard when the Olympic flag is raised and lowered at the opening and closing ceremonies.
+The official anthem of the Olympics is heard when the flag is raised and lowered at the opening and closing ceremonies.
+But what are the lyrics and history behind the Hymn?

 This is the story of the stirring choral anthem that marked the first-ever modern Olympic Games in 1896 – and will mark the Games as they return in 2021.